 People learn in all sorts of different ways so the key to unlocking their potential is to work out how they learn and help them to develop their skills in that way.

-This great list of the seven learning styles and what they mean will help you to find the best ways of training your staff.
+This great list of the will help you to find the best ways of training your staff.
 If they’re picking up new information in a way that works for them, they’ll be more engaged and they’ll develop skills a lot faster.

 Put Them In The Right Role

 Einstein once said ‘if you judge a fish by its ability to climb a tree, it will live its whole life believing it’s stupid.’